virtualconnect/mailprotector.com/README.md

 TO DEPLOY CHANGES IMMEDIATELY: To update the production environment more quickly you can invalidate the folder path using Cyberduck (or a similar product).
 Right click the folder containing the files you want to update, select "Info", then scroll to the bottom of the window and click the "Invalidate" button.

+To invalidate the CloudFront CDN:

+Set the path to the part of the site you want to refresh.
+Use '/' if you want to refresh the whole thing.

+aws cloudfront create-invalidation --distribution-id E1RXSAYM783DKX --paths "/videos"